aljeric-alcoran/task-management/README.md

 ### Local Setup
 DATABASE SETUP
 1. Install MySQL.
-Ensure you have MySQL installed on your local machine.
+Ensure you have MySQL installed on your local machine.<br>
    You can download it from MySQL Downloads.

 3. Create a MySQL Instance and Database